restic/restic/doc/030_preparing_a_new_repo.rst

 .. warning::

-   The recommended way to setup Backblaze B2 is by using its S3-compatible API.
+   Due to issues with error handling in the current B2 library that restic uses, the recommended way to utilize Backblaze B2 is by using its S3-compatible API.

    Follow the documentation to `generate S3-compatible access keys`_ and then setup restic as described at :ref:`Amazon S3`.
+This is expected to work better than using the Backblaze B2 backend directly.

    Different from the B2 backend, restic's S3 backend will only hide no longer necessary files.
 Thus, make sure to setup lifecycle rules to eventually delete hidden files.

 Restic can backup data to any Backblaze B2 bucket.
 You need to first setup the following environment variables with the credentials you can find in the